Archit-Dubey/GDC-2D-Shooter/README.md

 16. Add debris/asteroids (Kind of done, asteroids should be adjusted with new sprites and accompanying collider shape)
 17. Random asteroid generation at start of level (done, but sometimes asteroids overlap)
 18. Stop powerups from spawning into asteroids (done)
-19. implement world boundary (must decide between boundary type)
+19. implement world boundary (done)